All comparisons

 Common questions

 Yes, especially for Windows Blender users who want a broader camera tracking and reconstruction workflow.
 MotionMaster 3D is not a clone of Camera Tracker.
-It combines Quick tracking, Heavy tracking, masks, dense point clouds, mesh generation, batch processing, importing, cleanup, and alignment.
+It combines Quick tracking, Heavy tracking, a planar tracker, a tripod tracker, lens calibration and STMaps, masks, dense point clouds, surfaces and mesh generation, projection, texture baking, batch processing, importing, cleanup, and alignment.

 Which is better for dense reconstruction?